B&S 2001 alto saxophone

 As for the bell key spatulas themselves, they're of the Selmer tilting

-just a little clunky when compared side-by-side with the bell keys on
+perhaps just a little clunky when compared side-by-side with the

-levers on the side Bb/C trill keys is both simple and highly effective.
+and pin levers on the side Bb/C trill keys is both simple and highly

-quite fit, leaving a gap around the top edge of the pearl
+didn't quite fit, leaving a gap around the top edge of the pearl

 The whole action is powered by blued steel springs and I was pleased

-make it much easier and cheaper when the time comes to have
+will make it much easier and cheaper when the time comes to have

 The horn feels comfortable enough under the fingers.
 Once the spring